GopalRedd/Video_Calling_Application/README.md

 This time i used Agora.io as a sdk it is free for features so i used it.
 1)https://sso.agora.io/en/login this is login website link which for agaora dashboard
-2) Get Application ID from Dashboard and insert in strings.xml finish 3)platform android for video calling their we so many cool features
+2) Get Application ID from Dashboard and insert in strings.xml finish 3)platform android for video calling their we have so many cool features